solana-labs/solana/book/src/block-confirmation.md

 submitted.
 A validator could conceivably reference its own staking account, but that'd be the current account value instead of the account value of the most recently finalized bank state.
-The bank currently doesn't offer a means to referencing accounts from particular points in time.
+The bank currently doesn't offer a means to reference accounts from particular points in time.